 After the Great Hyperspace War, the Galactic Republic was ordered by its Supreme Chancellor to exterminate all remnants of the Sith.
 Though they were mostly successful, one Sith Lord - Vitiate - managed to gather the remnants and named himself Sith Emperor.
 Working from the shadows, this new Sith Emperor used puppets such as the Mandalorians (in the Mandalorian Wars) and Darths Revan and Malak (in the Jedi Civil Wars) to harass the Republic while rebuilding his Empire.
 The Imperial Navy had been in a constant state of training for hundreds of years and finally, in 3,681 BBY, the Emperor ordered his fleet to attack.

 Their first strike was against the Sith tomb world of Korriban, which for centuries had been guarded by a small contingent of Jedi led by Jedi Master Kao Cen Darach and his Padawan Satele Shan.
 The Sith Lord Vindican and his apprentice, Malgus, led a fleet of thirty ships against the lightly guarded Republic contingent and annihilated them (killing Darach in the process).
-Another fleet appeared in the Tingel Arm and Aparo Sector, parts of the Outer Rim; the Republic attempted to negotiate with the Imperial warships, but were destroyed shortly after being allowed to broadcast an image of the Sith fleets back to the Republic.
+Another fleet appeared in the Tingel Arm and Aparo Sector, parts of the Outer Rim; the Republic attempted to negotiate with the Imperial warships, but their representatives were destroyed shortly after being allowed to broadcast an image of the Sith fleets back to the Republic.

 While the Republic scrambled to mitigate this new threat, the Sith turned their sight elsewhere.
 Another Sith fleet attacked the completely undefended planet Sluis Van and destroyed the Republic’s orbital shipyard before conquering the world itself.
 The Sith attempted to either destroy or takeover the droid- and military-manufacturing planet of Balmorra.
 However, the natives rose against them and, with a strong Republic counter-attack, locked the Imperial forces on the planet into a drawn-out stalemate.